The Highway Patrol Brings Recruitment Closer to Home

 Do You Have What It Takes?

-For more information on recruitment and upcoming testing events, visit the OHP website or contact your local post.
+For more information on recruitment and upcoming testing events, visit the OSHP website or contact your local post.
 Your journey to becoming an Ohio State Highway Patrol trooper could start today.